amarkadam63/workingwithgit/readme.md

 touch readme.md
 vim readme.md
 ```
-* Please note `.md` represent markdown files, which is easy markup for documentation and unlike documents created in office softwares, can be in version control system.
+* Please note `.md` represent markdown files, which is easy markup for documentation and unlike documents created in office softwares, can be in version controlled in SCM.
 For now, just add few simple lines as follow:
 ```
  # Working with Git workshop